LIFE WITH A CAPITAL L: it's What we're Longing For

 We all desire more than just the endurance of our daily routines.
 But often we feel limited and stuck — like we’re merely existing instead of living.
 That’s not the way it was meant to be.

-Matt’s new book is also his first: in Life with a Capital L: Embracing Your God-Given Humanity, he escorts us on a journey of discovery: that Jesus didn’t come to save us from our humanity — Christ instead yearns to restore it to what God originally intended.
+In his book, Life with a Capital L: Embracing Your God-Given Humanity, Matt escorts us on a journey of discovery: that Jesus didn’t come to save us from our humanity — Christ instead yearns to restore it to what God originally intended.

 When asked why he wrote the book, Matt offers, "I think many of us in churches are tragically less fluent than we should be regarding the grand 'why' of the Gospel.
 And many outside the church have dismissed an incomplete or even counterfeit Gospel.